** Places at this year's conference have now sold out. Please join our waiting list. **

 'I massively enjoyed meeting people from different backgrounds and perspectives with such diverse talents!
 Sharing and discussing with them during the conference was useful indeed.' – 2019 participant

 Tickets are sold on a first-come, first-served basis, to students currently based at UK universities.
 This year, full social distancing measures will be in place, in line with our COVID-secure policies and risk assessments, and participation is limited to 30 spaces, some of which will be allocated in advance to Cumberland Lodge Scholars.
-Early booking is strongly advised.
+E

 Tickets cost £125 per person.